kdachampong/kdachampong.github.io/README.md

 ### What I learned

 It's my first time using Tailwindcss.
-I gave me a new perspective on styling and a further understanding of some CSS concepts like Flexbox.
+It gave me a new perspective on styling and a further understanding of some CSS concepts like Flexbox.

 ### Continued development